ourworldventures/info_ourworld/src/restore/components/components.md

 # Components of the OurWorld OS

-All further described elements are delivered by our initial startups as described in: [http://info007.venturecreator.org](http://info007.venturecreator.org)

 ## Co-Owned Complementary Internet

 Over half of the world's population lacks adequate access to banking and high-quality Internet, but we can change that by providing these services for less than 1 USD per person per month.
 To achieve this, we must deploy our complimentary Internet platform in collaboration with everyone, this concept we call "BE THE INTERNET."
 A significant amount of progress has already been made towards this goal, as seen on [http://www.threefold.me](http://www.threefold.me) .